 Property Туре Description message string (Optional) The message text to display to the user.
 This message must include the string [[ITEMS]], which is a special token that Answer Server replaces with the disambiguation items.
 The default value is "Which of the following did you mean: [[ITEMS]]?". item separator string (Optional) The separator to use between the items in the disambiguation list.
 The default value is ", " (that is, a comma and a space). last separator string (Optional) The separator to use between the second-last and last item in the list.
-The default value is ", or " (that is, a serial comma and or , with appropriate spaces).
+The default value is ", or " (that is, a serial comma and or , with appropriate spaces). lua string (Optional) A Lua function to call whenever some user input triggers multiple tasks.
+See Lua Processing Scripts, on page 133.
+The Lua function must accept a routingTable object as the first parameter, which is can use to override the response and options.
+You can optionally also use a taskUtils object as the second parameter, if you want to use taskUtils methods in your function.
+This function can change the default prompt to return to the user, and the possible responses and tasks that they route to.
+The function can access the default prompts and options, as well as user input text, session variables, and so on.
+The function can optionally route to tasks that were not originally triggered.
+If the function leaves only one possible task, Answer Server routes to that task immediately without prompting the user.
+If the function removes all possible tasks, Answer Server behaves as if no tasks were triggered.
+If the function does not modify the prompt or options, Answer Server uses the default options.

 '''

 {

 "default_messages" : {

 "ambiguous_input" : {

 "message": "Which one of [[ITEMS]] did you mean?",

 "item_separator": "/",

+'''

+'''

 "last_separator": "/"

-}

 }

 }

 '''